 AHCS staff will be trained in the use of the BrainHoney system, which will be used as the learning management system used to present course content online.
 The LMS training and operation will be facilitated by Idaho Digital Learning Academy (IDLA).
 IDLA will maintain the pre-packaged courses students will use.
-The AHCS technology director/designee will manage/update the software.
-The annual seat license will be funded by AHCS from M&O. (See Appendices U-W).
+The AHCS tech person will manage/update the software.
+The annual seat license will be funded by AHCS from M&O.